SuzanDewitz/Computer-Quiz-Game-portfolio-project/README.md

 ###
 # Testing

 ### Testing was a crucial part of my process to ensure my website performed as well as possible.
 Below I have detailed the steps I took to test my site comprehensively.
 I successfully tested my website in the following browsers: Chrome, Safari & Firefox.
-With the help of classmates and slack, I am confident my website works responsively on all popular devices.
+With the help of classmates and slack, I am confident my website works responsively on all popular devices including my own android 8.

 # Validation Testing